All Year: normally April - November

 This is not a remote farm adventure for young people, and not a "bunkhouse and pasta meals" kind of experience.
 It is a small urban property with a garden, a comfortable living space in a city full of interesting diversions.

 We expect 2 hours of daily work in return for your private room each night, which allows you most of each day to be a tourist in Toronto.
+When you are working, we will expect you to leave your phone in your room, so you are actually at work during those two hours.

 Meals are not included.
 There are restaurants and grocery stores close to our house, where you can buy your own food.
 We will give you a small amount of refrigerator space and a shelf in the kitchen for your groceries.